PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 ### Getting ready

 For this recipe we will need to install Minikube locally.
-Let's head over to the project's Github page at https://github.com/kubernetes/minikube/releases to install prerequisites and the appropriate build for our platform.
+Let's head over to the project's GitHub page at https://github.com/kubernetes/minikube/releases to install prerequisites and the appropriate build for our platform.

 This recipe builds on the work that we did in the recipe *Storing Images on DockerHub*, in order to proceed with the recipe we will need a DockerHub account with our `adderservice` container available.